Corporate Resolution

 Use a corporate resolution (called a "company resolution" for an LLC) to formally record the important binding decisions of a corporation's directors, officers, managers, or owners.
 A good corporate resolution is customizable to anticipate any resolutions the business's decision-makers may pass.
 The following guide provides helpful explanations of the more common resolutions your business may encounter in its lifespan.

 For-profit and nonprofit corporations must regularly use corporate resolutions in order to meet required formalities required by state law.
-Although LLCs are not required to use corporate resolutions, they are still recommended to do so in order to document actions taken and votes decided at member meetings.
-Banks, investors, and other parties that work with the company will often request or require that they see company resolutions in order to gain a transparent view of company decisions.
+Although LLCs are not required to use corporate resolutions, they are still recommended to do so to document actions taken and votes decided at member meetings.
+Banks, investors, and other parties that work with the company will often request or require that they see company resolutions to gain a transparent view of company decisions.

 Enter the business's name exactly as it appears on your articles of incorporation or articles of organization filed, or to be filed, with the state.